christroutner/RPi-Tracker/README.md

 Installation step-by-step directions are as follows:

 1. Install Raspbian and the latest updates
-  a.
-Ensure your Raspberry Pi is running the latest version of Raspbian by following these instructions.
+  1. Ensure your Raspberry Pi is running the latest version of Raspbian by following these instructions.
-  b.
-The rest of the installation instructions assume that you are using an RPi v3.
+  2. The rest of the installation instructions assume that you are using an RPi v3.
-  c.
-Before continuing, it's always a good idea to update your system to the latest versions of software by running the following commands to update the devices operating system.
+  3. Before continuing, it's always a good idea to update your system to the latest versions of software by running the following commands to update the devices operating system.
 This will probably take a while.
 It's also a good idea to make a copy of your SD card after you're done, so that you don't have to do it again.
-    i. sudo apt-get update
+    1. sudo apt-get update
-    ii. sudo apt-get upgrade
+    2. sudo apt-get upgrade

 2. Install git with the command `sudo apt-get install git`